brynne8/mariadb-documentation/sql-statements-structure/sql-statements/account-management-sql-commands/create-user/README.md

 ### IDENTIFIED BY 'password'

 The optional `IDENTIFIED BY` clause can be used to provide an account with a password.
 The password should be specified in plain text.
-It will be hashed by the [PASSWORD](/built-in-functions/secondary-functions/encryption-hashing-and-compression-functions/password/) function prior to being stored to the <a undefined>mysql.user</a> table.
+It will be hashed by the [PASSWORD](/built-in-functions/secondary-functions/encryption-hashing-and-compression-functions/password/) function prior to being stored to the [mysql.user](/sql-statements-structure/sql-statements/administrative-sql-statements/system-tables/the-mysql-database-tables/mysqluser-table/) table.

 For example, if our password is `mariadb`, then we can create the user with: